Aldeyra Therapeutics Inc. (ALDX) upgraded Issued by Wall Street Gurus

-Aldeyra Therapeutics Inc. (NASDAQ:ALDX) went down by -11.82% from its latest closing price compared to the recent 1-year high of $14.62.
-The company’s stock price has collected -9.77% of loss in the last five trading sessions.
-Press Release reported on 03/11/21 that Aldeyra Therapeutics Reports Full-Year 2020 Financial Results and Recent Business Highlights
+Aldeyra Therapeutics Inc. (NASDAQ:ALDX) went up by 21.24% from its latest closing price compared to the recent 1-year high of $14.62.
+The company’s stock price has collected 1.93% of gains in the last five trading sessions.
+Press Release reported 3 hours ago that Aldeyra Therapeutics Achieves Statistical Significance for Primary Endpoint and All Secondary Endpoints in Phase 3 INVIGORATE Clinical Trial of Reproxalap in Allergic Conjunctivitis

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.